dengkliu/system-design/README.md

 #### 4. Scale
 Fix drawbacks, deal with possible problems.
 Sharding/Optimize/Special Case

-## Knowledge Collection
-### Data Storage
-* Database - Database is just a wrapper of file system, to provide an interface of various query operations.
-  * SQL Database
-  * NoSQL Database
-* File System - it only provides very simple operations to access files.
-* Cache - in memory storage, can be very fast, but it is expensive.
-You can think of cache as hashtable.
-Redis (support more data types) and Memocached (support string only).
 ### Pull model and Push model for NewFeeds system
 * Pull model.
 Pull new feeds from each person followed from the db and merge them together.
 DB reads can be very slow.
 Pull is often used when it requires strong real-time and users post lots of tweets and there exists many super stars.
   * We can cache each user's timeline.
 Cache most recent 1k tweets and only request new tweets since last cache timestamp.